 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan member to that point.
-The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities consistent with the longterm perspective of the calculations.
+The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities consistent with the long-term perspective of the calculations.

 In the December 31, 2015, actuarial valuation, the individual entry age actuarial cost method was used.
 The actuarial assumptions included a 7.5 percent investment rate of return which is based upon the employer's assumed return on its assets, reduced by decrements to an ultimate rate of 4 percent after nine years.
 Both rates include a 3.5 percent inflation assumption.
 The unfunded actuarial accrued liability is being amortized as a level percentage of projected payrolls over a closed 26-year period.
+This 26-year closed period declines annually until it is a rolling 15-year period.

-IMRF BEGAN OPERATIONS IN 1941 TO PROVIDE RETIREMENT, DEATH, AND DISABILITY BENEFITS TO EMPLOYEES OF LOCAL UNITS OF GOVERNMENT IN ILLINOIS.
+PROVIDE RETIREMENT, DEATH, AND DISABILITY BENEFITS TO EMPLOYEES OF LOCAL UNITS OF GOVERNMENT IN ILLINOIS.